sugarlabs/musicblocks/documentation/README.md

 To write your own programs, drag blocks from their respective palettes on the left side of the screen.
-Use multiple blocks in stack(s) to create music and drawings; as the moouse moves under your control, colorful lines are drawn and music of your creation is played.
+Use multiple blocks in stack(s) to create music and drawings; as the mouse moves under your control, colorful lines are drawn and music of your creation is played.

-Note that blocks either snap together verically or horizontally.
+Note that blocks either snap together vertically or horizontally.
 Vertical connections indicate program (and temporal) flow.
 Code is executed from the top to bottom of a stack of blocks.
 Horizontal connections are used for parameters and arguments, e.g., the name of a pitch, the duration of a note, the numerator and denominator of a division.
-From the shape of the block, it should be apparenet whether they connect verically or horizontally.
+From the shape of the block, it should be apparent whether they connect vertically or horizontally.

 Some blocks, referred to as "clamp" blocks have an interior&mdash;child&mdash;flow.
 This might be code that is run *if* a